-441 vi.
-If an applicant chooses to appeal the committee's recommendation, the Assembly will reconsider the 442 recommendation of the committee.
-The Office of Assemblies will provide several copies of complete 443 application materials at any meeting where the assembly considers appeals.
-444 vii.
-The Vice President for Finance will also file minutes of the committee's meetings with the Office of 445 the Assemblies.
-446 viii.
-The committee will submit its final recommendation, including individual allocations, to the 447 Assembly in the form of a legislative at least two weeks before the end of the fall semester.
-448 D. Student Assembly Appropriation Process 449 i.
-The Assembly shall not adopt the recommendation of the Appropriations Committee at the same 450 meeting that it is proposed.
-451 ii.
-The Assembly shall provide notice to all applicants at least one full day in advance at any meeting 452 where legislation related to its funding is discussed.
-453 iii.
-The President of the Assembly will transmit its recommendation to the President for consideration 454 by the last day of finals of the fall semester, including: 455 a. the total amount of SAF recommendation, 456 b. the allocations of each by-line funded organization, and 457 c. a short description of each organization.
-458 Section 5: Specifications 459 A. Members of the Assembly or the Appropriations Committee must disclose to the Vice President for Finance 460 , 11 1 461 applicants to prevent conflicts of interest.
-462 B. Members of the Assembly and of the Appropriations Committee must sign a confidentiality statement and 463 submit it to the Office of the Assemblies before they are seated in the fall semester of a fee-setting year.
-464 Section 6: "Check-off" or "Pay-extra" Options 465 Neither a check-off option nor an option to pay an amount in addition to the established SAF for specific programs 466 or services will be allowed for purposes of exempting a student from paying the full amount of the SAF.
-Exceptions 467 may be considered if recommended and approved by the Student Assembly and approved by the President of the 468 University.
-469 Section 7: Voting 470 Proxy votes shall not be permitted for decisions of the Student Assembly regarding the SAF during the SAF allocation process.
-The Student Assembly must approve the appropriations committee decisions by a majority of Student
+442 vi.
+If an applicant chooses to appeal the committee's recommendation, the Assembly will reconsider the 443 recommendation of the committee.
+The Office of Assemblies will provide several copies of complete 444 application materials at any meeting where the assembly considers appeals.
+445 vii.
+The Vice President for Finance will also file minutes of the committee's meetings with the Office of 446 the Assemblies.
+447 viii.
+The committee will submit its final recommendation, including individual allocations, to the 448 Assembly in the form of a legislative at least two weeks before the end of the fall semester.
+449 D. Student Assembly Appropriation Process 450 i.
+The Assembly shall not adopt the recommendation of the Appropriations Committee at the same 451 meeting that it is proposed.
+452 ii.
+The Assembly shall provide notice to all applicants at least one full day in advance at any meeting 453 where legislation related to its funding is discussed.
+454 iii.
+The President of the Assembly will transmit its recommendation to the President for consideration 455 by the last day of finals of the fall semester, including: 456 a. the total amount of SAF recommendation, 457 b. the allocations of each by-line funded organization, and 458 c. a short description of each organization.
+459 Section on 5: Specifications 460 A. Members of the Assembly or the Appropriations Committee must disclose to the Vice President for Finance 461 any personal affiliations with applicants and must recuse themselves from any business related to such 462 applicants to prevent conflicts of interest.
+463 В. Members of the Assembly and of the Appropriations Committee must sign a confidentiality statement and 464 submit it to the Office of the Assemblies before they are seated in the fall semester of a fee-setting year.
+465 Section on 6: "Check-off" or "Pay-extra" Options